goderich/dissertation/dissertation.md

 | CVC           | baʔ     | 'to know' |
 | CGVC          | ryuŋ    | 'hornet'  |

-Chen [-@chen2012, p.
+J. Chen [-@chen2012, p.
 24] lists examples with onsetless syllables, such as /ra.gi.il/ 'narrow', /hu.la.i/ 'snow', and /ba.i/ 'thyroid gland' (notation modified).
 In my fieldwork, I heard clear glottal stops in the elicitation of all these examples, so they should be transcribed instead as /ɹagiʔil/ [ɹa.ɣi.ˈʔil]^[Chen has an initial /r/ in her transcription, but this word should start with /ɹ/ instead.] 'narrow', /hulaʔi/ [hu.la.ˈʔiː] 'snow', and /baʔi/ [ba.ˈʔiː]'thyroid gland'.
 Conversely, Chen writes /sa.ʔiŋ/ 'two', where the glottal stop appears to be optional in my data.
 However, unlike Matu'uwal (@sec:matuuwal-phonotactics), Plngawan has no phonemic distinction between a hiatus and two vowels with an intervening glottal stop, so I analyze all these examples as having a phonemic glottal stop.

 There are very few good examples of CGVC syllables, with the best one given in @tbl:plngawan-syllable-types.
 I have not been able to find any examples at all with the approximants /w/ and /ɹ/ in my dataset, so the glide in this syllable type appears to be limited to \<y\> /j/.
-Chen's [-@chen2012, p.
+J. Chen's [-@chen2012, p.
 24] examples /ta.ra.hjaʔ/ 'to lie down' and /si.njuw/ 'rope' can alternatively be analyzed as /ta.rah.jaʔ/ and /sin.juw/, respectively, with the syllable boundary between the consonant and the glide.
 Examples with the phonemes \<c\> /t͡s/ or /s/ such as Chen's /ʔu.cjux/ [ʔu.ˈt͡ɕux] 'fish' are not pronounced as two separate segments, but instead coalesce into a single palatal segment [t͡ɕ] or [ɕ], respectively.
 Underlyingly, they should still be treated as separate phonemes based on alternations such as *s**um**yuw* [sumjuː] 'to make rope (AV)' vs *syug**un*** [ɕuɣun] 'to make rope (PV.SBJV)'.
 This pair shows that /s/ and \<y\> /j/ are separate phonemes based on the position of the infix *-um-*: if there were a distinct phoneme \<sy\> /ɕ/, we would expect the infixed form to be \*\**syumuw*.
 In the suffixed form *syug**un***, the phonemes /s/ and \<y\> /j/ are phonetically merged into a single segment [ɕ], and thus belong in the same syllable.

 Plngawan preserves vowel distinctions in the third-to-last syllable, as shown in @tbl:plngawan-antepenult-vowels.
 These vowels are often the same as in Matu'uwal, though sometimes they are not; these differences are explored further in @sec:prepenult-vowel-correspondences.